 Typography is the detail and the presentation of a story.
 It represents the voice of an atmosphere, or historical setting of some kind.
 It can do a lot of things.
 (Cyrus Highsmith)

 We only have a handful of tools to communicating online, really.
-Words, images, colors & composition are the usual suspects – but they’re stealing most of the credit for what goes into making effective websites & landing pages.
+Words, images, colors, and composition are the usual suspects, but they’re stealing most of the credit for what goes into making effective websites and landing pages.

 Typography is body language.

 It’s what makes the first impression.
-Good typography enhances the character of the site and adds a tone of voice that subliminally reinforces what the words say to influence how those words are perceived.
+Good typography enhances the character of the site and adds a tone of voice, which subliminally reinforces what the words say to influence how those words are perceived.
 And yes, there is research to back this up.

-Before we get into the effect of typography on behavior & perception, let’s look at why this is important in the first place.
+Before we get into the effect of typography on behavior and perception, let’s look at why this is important in the first place.

-Back in 2008, researcher Harald Weinreich & Jakob Nielson published a study that measured 45,237 page views from 25 different users, and found that – of the people being analyzed – most people would scroll about halfway down the page for longer content and only spent enough time on the page to read less than 20% of the text.
+Back in 2008, researcher Harald Weinreich and Jakob Nielsen published a study that measured 45,237 page views from 25 different users, and found that, of the people being analyzed, most people would scroll about halfway down the page for longer content and only spent enough time on the page to read less than 20% of the text.

-These findings were so consistent they calculated a formula which described the amount of text users would read for articles ranging in the 200 to 1250 word count.
+These findings were so consistent that they calculated a formula which described the amount of text users would read for articles in the 200 to 1,250 word count.

 As you see in the graph, as the word count increases, the percentage of people reading not only decreases, but becomes more erratic around the halfway mark.

-In October 2013, Josh Schwartz from Chartbeat studied how users interact with articles on Slate.com and the results were surprisingly similar.
+In another report, Josh Schwartz from Chartbeat studied how users interact with articles on Slate.com.
+The results were surprisingly similar.